StephenKevin/zugh/README.md

 >>> tb = Table('users', db)
 ```

-## Query ojbect
+## Query Object

-- zugh.query.core.Select
+- `zugh.query.core.Select`
-- zugh.query.core.Update
+- `zugh.query.core.Update`
-- zugh.query.core.Insert
+- `zugh.query.core.Insert`
-- zugh.query.core.Delete
+- `zugh.query.core.Delete`
 - or subclass of above class

 Query object is a instance of above class.
-If print them, would output a string of SQL statement.
-If configure properly, they can call `.exe()` method to execute.
+If they were printed, a string of SQL statement would output.If configure properly, they can call `.exe()` method to execute.
 Usually, you don't use them
 directly.

-Mostly, you would initial a `zugh.schema.table.Table` instance and call relative method,
-then will return a new Query object.
+Mostly, you would initial a `zugh.schema.table.Table` instance and call relative method, then will return a new Query object.

 Dangerous queries, such as `update`, `delete` or similar mothed are expose after `Table.where()` method.